Zsailer/notebook/README.md

 # Jupyter Notebook as a server extension

-**Warning** Only use this extension in a virtual environment.
+**Warning**: Only use this extension in a virtual environment.
 This extension will collide with other Jupyter Notebook installations.
-Only install this in an isolated environment **without** jupyter/notebook.
+Only install this in an isolated environment *without* jupyter/notebook.

 ## Installation